zentyal/zentyal/docs/en/user/jabber.rst

 :guilabel:`SSL Support`:
-  It specifies whether the communications (authentication and chat messages) with the server are encrypted or plain text.
+  It specifies whether the communications (authentication and chat messages) with the server are encrypted or plaintext.
 You can disable it, make it mandatory or leave it as optional.
 If you set it as optional, this setting will be selected from the Jabber client.